 Most renal cell carcinomas are a subtype called clear cell carcinoma.
 About 7 out of 10 people with renal cell carcinoma have this kind of cancer.

 Surgery is the primary treatment for most kidney cancers.
 Many surgeries can be performed laparoscopically, i.e., through a minimally invasive surgical procedure.
 Ablation therapy using either heat or cold to destroy the tumor may be an option for patients who are not good candidates for surgery.
 Kidney cancer tends to be resistant to both chemotherapy and radiation therapy.
 Therefore, targeted therapies and immune-based treatments are important components of treatment for advanced kidney cancer.

 Several targeted therapies have been approved by the FDA for use in advanced kidney cancer.
 These include drugs such as bevacizumab (Avastin) and sunitinib (Sutent), which stop the growth of the new blood vessels that nourish cancers; and temsirolimus (Torisel) and everolimus (Afinitor), which block a protein called mTOR.
 Targeted therapies are often the first line of treatment for advanced kidney cancer.
+One immunotherapy, the checkpoint inhibitor nivolumab (Opdivo), has been FDA approved to treat metastatic kidney cancer.
 Chemotherapy is generally used only after targeted therapies and immunotherapies have already been tried.

 WHEN ARE CLINICAL TRIALS RECOMMENDED?